 Last month, the KP Labs programming team finished developing a new version of the software controlling the PW-Sat2 satellite – the fourth Polish object in space.
-PW-Sat2 was built by the students of the Warsaw University of Technology from the Students’ Space Association at the Faculty of Power and Aeronautical Engineering.
+PW-Sat2 was built by the students of the Warsaw University of Technology form the Students’ Space Association at the Faculty of Power and Aeronautical Engineering.
 The goal of the mission, which started in 2018, was to test an original de-orbit mechanism (“a sail”), which purpose is to expedite the disposal of unutilized objects from the geocentric orbit, thus decreasing the amount of the so-called “space debris.”
 As a result of the project, the satellite will burn up in the Earth’s atmosphere as soon as at the beginning of next year, rather than in a dozen years or so.

 Figure 1.
 De-orbiting of the PW-Sat2 satellite.

 The work done by the KP Labs software developers is related to the cooperation agreement signed this year with the Warsaw University of Technology, Faculty of Power and Aeronautical Engineering.
 According to the agreement, the next student satellite, PW-Sat3, will utilize the original solutions developed by KP Labs: the Oryx software and the on-board computer Antelope.